ginkgostreet/ginkgo-docs-grav/pages/02.manifest/02.features/02.information-architecture/01.discussion/00.initial-brainstorm/docs.md

 A feature describes… something.
 Each Feature should have it's own directory in the Roadmap, and some sub-Features may be nested inside parent Features.

-The feature components that follow (Context, Discussion, Discovery, and Solution) are expected to be single pages.
+The feature components that follow (Context, Discussion, ~~Discovery~~Resolution, and Solution) are expected to be single pages.
 Each component to the feature might be broken down into sub-directories, but if a lot of sub-division is needed, [decomposing the feature](#composing-and-decomposing-features) should be considered.

 ### Context